 Analyzing Passive Acoustic Data with MHKiT

-The following example illustrates how to read and analyze some basic parameters for passive acoustics data.
-Functionality to analyze .wav files recorded using hydrophones has been integrated into MHKiT to support analysis based on the IEC-TS 62600-40 standard.
+The following example illustrates how to read and analyze passive acoustics data collected by a hydrophone.
+This functionality has been primarily integrated into MHKiT to support analysis based on the IEC-TS 62600-40 technical standard for marine energy devices.

 The standard workflow for passive acoustics analysis is as follows: